Rosa Marion Kennard1

 William Matthews was born in 1688.1 He was the son of Humphrey Matthews and Margaret Rawlins.1 He married Mary Ashman, daughter of John Ashman, on 19 July 1718.1 He died on 9 April 1726.1

-William Matthews lived at Brynans Bridge, Burghill, Herefordshire, England.1
+He lived at Brynans Bridge, Burghill, Herefordshire, EnglandG.1

 Children of William Matthews and Mary Ashman